-A lot of people don't realize Autism itself impairs people for the most part in ways that cannot be seen on the outside, because it is a neurological disorder.
-What this means is you don't see how the environment around a person is affecting them, you just see their reaction.
-And it may be hard to understand why someone is having such an extreme response.
+People have failed to realize Autism itself impairs people for the most part in ways that cannot be seen on the outside.
+This is because it is a neurological disorder.
+There is no genetic markers that have been seen, there’s no typical ‘look’ for some on the spectrum.
+This means is you don't see how the environment around a person is affecting them- you just see their reaction.
+It may be hard to understand why someone is having such an extreme response.
 Over stimulation can happen with any of the five sense.
 Hearing certain pitches and tones may be painful, certain textures may feel sharp or feel uncomfortable.
 Sometimes people forget that the spectrum also consists of hypo-senstive individuals.
 These individuals are under responsive or slow to response to stimuli.
 For example, Olive is pretty much indestructible.
 She's under responsive to pain and touch.
 And craves stimulation in all senses.
-She's a chewer, smeller, licker, purposely bumping into things, clumsy, non stop energy, and never stops moving or climbing.
+She chews, smells, licks things you wouldn’t normally expect a person to.
+She purposely bumps into things, clumsy, non stop energy- never stops moving or climbing.
 Pretty much the complete opposite of what some people think of Autism of in the traditional sense.
 This doesn't make her limited to having sensitivities.
 She can't stand certain textures.
-Meaning she won't swallow certain textures of food.
+For her this effects her what she eats and wears.
+She has trouble clearing her mouth and swallowing certain textures of food.
 When younger she would store food in her mouth for HOURS, or chew up her food and spit it out on her plate EVERYDAY.
 She was had a very limited diet because of this.
 Jeans are non existent, because they hurt.
 You may wonder how someone can love being in the water so much, but then have a meltdown when entering a car wet from the rain or immediately cries when her shirt get wet and removes it.
 Or how she'll sometimes start yelling to compensate for loud noise she hears.
 AUTISM SO COMPLEX.
 Which brings me to this, please understand the annoyance in unsolicited advice.
 They're a reason they say, "If you've met one person with Autism, then you've met one person with Autism.", no two people are a like and these goes double for people with Autism.